zasadnyy-inc/v-zasadnyy-com/app/_posts/2013-01-27-cyrillic-app-name-incorrectly-encoded.markdown

 Repackage, deploy, run and ..... and again **FAIL**.
 Application name was "–ì–µ—Ä–æ–∏".

-After second fail, I decided to make dirty hack, I've edited `MANIFEST.MF` directly in repackaged bar file (Unzip → edit manifest → zip → change file extension to .bar).
+After second fail, I decided to make dirty hack.
+I've edited `MANIFEST.MF` directly in repackaged bar file (Unzip → edit manifest → zip → change file extension to .bar).

-Deploy updated .bar file to playbook and .... **YEAH**, we've got cyrilic app name!
+Deploy updated .bar file to playbook and .... **YEAH**, we've got Cyrillic app name!

 ##### Conclusion and FIX:
 - Looks like in 1.5 release if apk2bar tool manifest encoding is misconfigured (in ver.
 1.3 it worked just ok)
-- In oder to FIX issue: unzip unsigned bar file → edit manifest → zip → change file extension back to .bar
+- In order to FIX issue: unzip unsigned bar file → edit manifest → zip → change file extension back to .bar